AbelY6/abely-cyber-security/README.md

 What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Load balancers protect against Distributed-Denial of Service attacks (DDoS) which cause an entire network to shut down.
-DDoS attacks create a major problem for networks if not handled in a timely manner as a companyís reputation and information is at great risk.
+DDoS attacks create a major problem for networks if not handled in a timely manner as a company‚Äôs reputation and information is at great risk.
 Load balancers protect the main network from being accessed but unwanted threat actors.
 Load balancers are like night club doors with large security guards in front that keep the riff raff out.
 A jump box is like a load balancer in a security sense that it provides an additional step from either being detected or hacked.
 The jump box allows a single road to a point.
 By using a jump box you can ensure that certain web pages and networks are only accessible through the jump box.
 In a way having a network accessible through a single point can be good and detrimental.
 Depending on the security level of the jump box your network and information is inaccessible to the public, however if that jump box is comprised then danger awaits.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system acitiviy.